Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Evaluation

 \subsection{Hop Reduction}

-We report hop counts in ~\autoref{fig:exp_hop} to show the reduction in inter-unit communication.
+We report hop counts in ~\autoref{fig:exp_tp_hop} to show the reduction in inter-unit communication.
 Hop count is the sum of Manhattan distances for all cross-unit communications.
 Higher hop counts indicate frequent cross-die data movement.
-We normalize results to baseline and report hop reduction ratios, where a ratio of 10 means hop count is reduced to 1/10.
+We normalize results to baseline and report hop reduction ratios, where a ratio of 10 means the hop count is reduced to 1/10.

-\textbf{Pred Only} reduces hop counts by 14\%-78\%, aligning with performance results in ~\autoref{fig:exp_throughput}.
+\textbf{Pred Only} reduces hop counts by 4.5$\times$, aligning with performance improvement of 3.0$\times$.
 This indicates cross-unit communication is the primary bottleneck in baseline, and reducing hop counts proportionally improves performance.

-\textbf{Allo Only} reduces hop counts by 7.2$\times$-10.8$\times$, exceeding the performance improvement range of 2.7$\times$-7.2$\times$.
+\textbf{Allo Only} reduces hop counts by 142$\times$, exceeding the performance improvement of 6.3$\times$.
 This shows that with our allocation algorithm, inter-unit communication is no longer the sole bottleneck.
-While reducing hop counts still improves performance, the improvement is no longer proportional.
+While reducing hop counts still improves performance, the improvement is not proportional.

-\textbf{Allo+Pred} reduces hop counts by over 100$\times$ compared to baseline and achieves 10$\times$ improvement over Allo Only.
-However, performance improvement is only 2.7$\times$-7.7$\times$ over baseline, with just 1.7$\times$ average improvement over Allo Only.
+\textbf{Allo+Pred} reduces hop counts by over 213$\times$ compared to baseline.
+However, performance improvement is only 6.63$\times$ over baseline, with just 1.1$\times$ average improvement over Allo Only.
 This demonstrates that hop count is no longer a performance bottleneck.
-Our task allocation successfully places computation near relevant data.
-Most tasks are distributed to local dies holding related experts, with only extremely popular experts requiring remote allocation.
-This creates minimal D2D traffic, shifting the bottleneck from D2D traffic to workload balancing across dies.
+With the help of our task allocation algorithm, most tasks are distributed to local dies holding related experts, with only extremely popular experts requiring remote allocation.
+This leads to minimal D2D traffic and shifts the bottleneck to workload distribution.